Rahulgupta181821/js-learning/07_classes_and_oop/notes.md

 ## OOP

 ## Object
--collection of properties and methods
+- collection of properties and methods
--toLowerCase
+- toLowerCase

 ## Why use OOP